aamnah/notes/src/blog/30_day_code_challenge_codecademy.md

 I'll be doing 30 days (hopefully) of C#, starting with the course on Codecademy.
 I'll be happy if i even manage to do two weeks though.
 A month is a long time to plan for.

+## Day 3

+Was too occupied with other things on the weekend (setup an Ubuntu server with Opencart and added SFTP user etc.).
+Only did the bare minimum to keep the 30 days streak

+Codecademy:

+- Working with Numbers
+  - Numerical Data Types
+  - Arithmetic Operators

+The Pluralsight course is much better in terms of it's knowledge level and thoroughness.
+Where Codecademy is going on about data types and numbers, the Pluralsight course started with an intro to the `dotnet` CLI, project structure and debugging in the first section.

 ## Day 2

 April 3, 2020